 - If you have a tooth that is already broken or that has been severely worn down, you may need a crown.

-- Crowns can also be used to cover and support a tooth with a large filling when there is not much tooth left.
+- Crowns can also be used to cover and support a tooth with a large filling when there are not many teeth left.

 - Crowns can be used to hold a dental bridge in place.